tamerrarda/TroiaDocs/docs/demo-script.md

 Throughout, the storefront sees only a coarse status: pending, then processing, then completed, or else failed or under review.
 The USDC leg is never exposed to the merchant's checkout.

 Close on the honest boundary.
 Troia proves what it signed with cryptography that survives a restart, and what settled while the chain still remembers it — and it never blurs the two.

+## Act 4 — It has been done for real

+The narration in Act 3 is not hypothetical.
+Twice now, a shopper has paid a Troy sandbox card on iyzico's hosted form and a merchant has been settled in USDC on Stellar, with every step in between running unattended.
+The most recent run settled 80 USDC; the accounting ledger and the pool's on-chain balance agreed to the last unit, and the pool came back larger than it went out because the shopper had paid the commission.

+The run can be shown rather than described: open the transaction on a public block explorer, and open the [Deployments](./deployments.md) page beside it.
+Say out loud what the [Scope & limitations](./scope.md) page also says — that no unauthorised transfer was ever staged, so the alarm that would catch a thief has never yet caught one.
+Volunteering that is more persuasive than the payout itself.

+If there is time, kill the server and start it again.
+Nothing is paid, recorded, or refilled twice, and the settled order still answers for itself — because everything Troia knows about money reached the disk before it was believed.

 :::tip Recording a video
 If you capture this as a video, keep it to three to five minutes and give Act 2 the most room.
 Show the exit codes explicitly so the pass and the fail are unambiguous.
 Never fake a payment.
 End on the tampered-report failure; it is the most memorable and the most convincing beat.